create3000/x_ite/docs/_posts/getting-started.md

 X_ITE supports custom shaders, clip planes, reflection mapping, script nodes, prototyping capabilities and event driven programming to provide you with an improved quality level of virtual effects and tools ready for the Internet.

->**Developer note:** X_ITE runs best in fresh installs of Google Chrome, Chromium, Firefox, Safari, Opera, and Microsoft Edge.
+>**Tip:** X_ITE runs best in fresh installs of Google Chrome, Chromium, Firefox, Safari, Opera, and Microsoft Edge.
 X_ITE uses the latest JavaScript standard, but is also compatible with older browser, and is available both on your desktop computer and on your modern smart-phone.
-{: .prompt-info }
+{: .prompt-tip }

 If you ever get in trouble, please [file a bug](https://github.com/create3000/x_ite/issues).